Winter Cover Crop Stewardship Program

 Here are resources you can use to learn more about Winter Cover Crops:

 Winter Cover Crops on the Fraser River: 20 Years of Greenfields.
 A review of the last 20 years of cover cropping, including the role of cover crops in wildlife management.

 Managing Cover Crops for Conservation Purposes in the Fraser River Delta, Britsh Columbia.
 A detailed expose on cover crops and their role in maintaining soil fertility.

 Managing Cereal Grasses as Waterfowl Lure Crops.
 An experimental study that quantified the impact of variable planting date and crop type on waterfowl field use.

 After farmers harvest their main summer crop, they prepare the soil and plant a cover crop.
-Cover crops are usually planted in late August and early September.
+Cover crops are usually planted throughout September.

 Waterfowl graze cover crops throughout the winter.
-These Mallards and America Wigeon are grazing a barley cover crop…
+These Mallards and American Wigeon are grazing a barley cover crop...